A physical barrier is going to be the quickest and easiest solution to stop your cat from running out the door.

 Chance Of Success

 A combination scat mat and the big box method.
-This is also a double barrier method.
+This is a double barrier method that is doable and inexpensive.

 Use some of the ideas above to come up with a double barrier, which will give you more peace of mind compared to one method only, which may not be foolproof.